platformatic/undici-slicer-interceptor/README.md

 If an expression fails at runtime (e.g., trying to access a property of undefined), it will:
 1. Log an error to the console
-2. Skip the failed expression
+2. Skip the failed header
-3. Continue with other valid expressions
+3. Continue with other valid headers

 ### Custom Cache Tag Header